Non-Asymptotic Analysis of (Sticky) Track-and-Stop: Non-Asymptotic Analysis For Sticky Track-and-Stop

 \paragraph{On the behavior of \stas} It is interesting to observe that our proof differs significantly from the one of asymptotic optimality by \citet{degenne2019pure}.
-Beyond the obvious distinction (\ie our analysis is non-asymptotic), we also note that the proof of \Cref{theo:stas-finite-confidence} does not (at least directly) rely on what $\bm{N}(t)/t$ converges to, nor does it exploit the convexity of the set $\bm\omega(\bm\mu, \neg \imath)$, which instead were key components in the analysis of \cite{degenne2019pure}.
-Instead, we only reason in terms of \quotes{information} collected by the algorithm by analyzing \emph{values} of functions of the following form $\sum_{k \in [K]} \omega_k d(\cdot, \cdot)$.
+Beyond the obvious distinction (\ie our analysis is non-asymptotic), we also note that the proof of \Cref{theo:stas-finite-confidence} does not rely on what $\bm{N}(t)/t$ converges to, nor does it exploit the convexity of the set $\bm\omega(\bm\mu, \neg \imath)$, which instead were key components in the analysis of \cite{degenne2019pure}.
+Instead, we only reason in terms of \quotes{information} collected by \stas by analyzing \emph{values} of functions of the form $\sum_{k \in [K]} \omega_k d(\cdot, \cdot)$.